CrunchyData/crunchy-katacoda/postgresql-devel/basics/constraints/03-pkey.md

 Detail: Key (id)=(1) is still referenced from table "team_role".
 ```

 There are [many ways](https://www.postgresql.org/docs/12/sql-createtable.html) (search for FOREIGN KEY  on the page) to set up your foreign keys so that PostgreSQL can do different behavior when you try to delete a parent table entry with existing child entries but covering that is beyond the scope of this class.
-TODO LINK FOR THIS

 And with that we have covered Primary and Foreign keys.
 The last scenario will cover our last kind of constraints, _exclusion constraints_.